Auckland Harbour Bridge: Tidal flow

-For many years, lane directions were indicated by overhead signals.
-In the late 1980s, a number of fatal head-on accidents occurred when vehicles crossed lane markings into the path of oncoming traffic.
+Moveable barriers

 In 1990, a movable concrete safety barrier was put in place to separate traffic heading in opposite directions and eliminate head-on accident.
 Two specially designed barrier transfer machines moved the barrier by one lane four times a day, at a speed of 6 km/h, the first concrete safety barrier of its kind installed on a box girder bridge in the world.

 In March 2009, the barrier transfer machines, which had lasted four times their original design life of five years, and the barrier were replaced.
 The new machines are capable of moving the barrier in half the time the old machines did.
 The concrete barrier blocks and the metal expansion blocks have been reduced in width by 200 mm, giving more width in the lanes either side of the barrier.

 As part of the Victoria Park Tunnel project, the moveable barrier has been extended southwards to the Fanshawe Street onramp.

 Event management

 As part of large events such as the Auckland Marathon, normal motorway restrictions on access are sometimes relaxed.
 December 2011 was the first time that cyclists were officially allowed on the bridge, for a race / community cycling event organised by Telstra Clear, Auckland Transport, NZTA and Cycle Action Auckland, also allowing cyclists on the Northern Busway.
-The up to 9000 riders were protected by 160 stationary buses used as a 'guard of honour' between the bridge end and the Northern Busway from traffic on the rest of the motorway, which will stay open.
+Up to 9,000 riders were protected by 160 stationary buses used as a 'guard of honour' between the bridge end and the Northern Busway from traffic on the rest of the motorway.